Josh Francou

-Joshua "Josh" Francou (born 7 August 1974) is a former professional Australian rules footballer in the Australian Football League (AFL).
-He is currently serving as an assistant coach at the Gold Coast Suns.
+Joshua Francou (born 7 August 1974) is a former professional Australian rules footballer in the Australian Football League (AFL).
+He is currently serving as the head coach of the North Adelaide Football Club in the South Australian National Football League (SANFL).

 Port Adelaide (1997–2006)

 Debuting with Port Adelaide as a 22-year-old, Francou was part of Port Adelaide's inaugural team.
 He was one of the club's best players, playing every game, averaging a respectable 15 disposals per game as well as kicking 16 goals for the year.
 He played every game the next season also, averaging 16 disposals.
 In the 1999 season, Francou missed out on just three games.
 Port Adelaide played in their first final in that year, losing to the Kangaroos by 44 points.

 The 2000 season was a good one for Francou, averaging 22 creative disposals a match.
 He continued to average over 20 disposals the next season, kicking 7 goals in both years.
 In 2002, he once again averaged over 20 disposals, and for the first time since 1998, played in all games.